 This might be uncomfortable for many people, but interestingly, some cultures still use their hands - usually the left hand.
 If you use your hand, make sure you are extra hygienic.
 Properly clean out your fingernails.
 Wash both hands thoroughly and sanitize them as much as possible.

 Toilet paper dissolves much quicker than other alternatives.
 For proper sanitation and personal hygiene, it is essential to dispose of the alternatives properly.

 Avoid flushing materials like wipes, paper towels, and sanitary pads.
 These materials are thick and could contribute to clogging your drains or septic system.

 Dispose of all used toilet paper alternatives in a trash bag or container.
 You might want to invest in an enclosed trash container for proper sealing.
 Gather dirty toilet cloths and napkins in a container.
 Add some drops of bleach and separately wash them using a washing machine.
 Sanitize and dry your cloths properly and store them in a clean cloth basket or storage.

-Avoid sharing toilet cloths with any family or friend.
+Avoid sharing toilet cloths with any family or friends.
 You could use different colors to differentiate one toilet cloth from another.

 If you find yourself searching for ways to stop flushing loads of trees down the toilet every day, the good news is that there are several alternatives to tissue paper that you can choose from today.

 During the evolution of tissue paper for our ablutions, our ancestors used various non-paper alternatives for wiping.
-We have also looked into cultures who use toilet paper alternatives today, the health and environmental concerns of tissue paper, as well as a list of some of the best toilet paper alternatives you can choose from today.
+We have also looked into cultures that use alternatives to the ubiquitous roll of toilet paper, the health and environmental concerns of tissue paper, as well as a list of some of the best toilet paper alternatives you can choose from today.